RehabMan/OS-X-Realtek-Network/README.md

 - Optimize build to reduce code size and exported symbols.

-2013-03-17 (Meize)
+2013-03-17 (Mieze)

-- Initial build provided by Meize on insanelymac.com
+- Initial build provided by Mieze on insanelymac.com

 ### History

-This repository contains a modified version of Meize's Ethernet driver for Realtek RTL8111 series chips.
-All credits to Meize for the original code and probably further enhancements/bug fixes.
+This repository contains a modified version of Mieze's Ethernet driver for Realtek RTL8111 series chips.
+All credits to Mieze for the original code and probably further enhancements/bug fixes.

 Original sources came from this post on Insanely Mac: